mobify/workshops--building-a-plugin/README.md

 The `[sudo] npm link` command will install the plugin generator in your local yeoman.

+### What we're building

+We're going to build a credit card validator and identifier plugin, conveniently (or annoyingly) called `seesee`.
+This plugin is going to have the following requirements:

+1. Bind itself to elements of type `input`
+2. Identify the card type while typing
+3. Validate the card while typing

 ## Ready to start?

 Once you're ready to begin, run the following command in your terminal: